tomasbjerre/git-changelog-command-line/README.md

                                            with Jira.
                                            <string>: any string
                                            Default: \b[a-zA-Z]([a-zA-Z]+)-([0-9]+)\b
--jba, --jira-basic-auth <string>           Optional token to authenticate
-                                           with Jira.
-                                           <string>: any string
-                                           Default:
 -js, --jiraServer <string>                 Jira server.
 When a Jira server is
                                            given, the title of the Jira issues can be used in the changelog.